 Like the baseline forecast, revenues in the conservative scenario are anticipated to drop in FY2024 and FY2025, and then grow at an average annual rate of 4.6% between FY2025 and FY2028, as compared to 5.7% in the baseline scenario.
-In the optimistic scenario, after an initial reduction in FY2024, revenues start growing again in FY2025, and grow 6.7% on average between FY2025 and FY2028.
+In the optimistic scenario, after an initial reduction in FY2024, revenues start growing again in FY2025, and grow 6.7% on average between FY2025 and FY2025 and FY2028.

-In all scenarios, overall revenue growth was driven by growth in PMPM rates.
+In all scenarios, overall revenue growth is driven by growth in PMPM rates.
 The baseline scenario assumes an average annual growth of 5.3% in PMPM rates between FY2024 and FY2028 based on past trends, while the conservative and optimistic scenarios assume a 4.2% and 6.7% growth, respectively.

 Average monthly membership is anticipated to drop in all scenarios in FY2024 and then again in FY2025 when the full year impact of redetermination is experienced.
 After these initial declines, membership decreases by 0.1% annually in each scenario.
-The differences across scenarios are driven by the autoenrollment pool being assigned to CountyCare.
-The base-line scenario assumes 35% of the pool will be assigned to CountyCare, while the conservative scenario assumes a drop to 20% and the optimistic scenario assumes it will remain at 50%.
+The differences across scenarios are driven by the auto-assignment pool being assigned to CountyCare.
+In February 2021, CountyCare's auto-assignment percentage increased to 50%; historically, the percentage has ranged from 20% to 35%.
+The baseline scenario assumes 35% of the pool will be assigned to CountyCare, while the conservative scenario assumes a drop to 20% and the optimistic scenario assumes it will remain at 50%.
 Aside from these factors driving membership, members may choose to select or leave CountyCare.
 Starting in FY2025, all scenarios assume that membership growth and attrition will return to historical averages.